To Live A Life

 What If You Just Stopped?

-When you're grinding and going and not letting up, slowing down feels impossible.
+When you're working and going and not letting up, slowing down feels impossible.
 Stopping?
 Unthinkable.
 But sometimes, that's exactly what you need.

-Almost a year ago, someone I love dearly was witnessing my relentless grind and asked me a question that stopped me in my tracks: “What if you just stopped?
+Almost a year ago, someone I love dearly was witnessing my relentlessness and asked me a question that caught my attention: “What if you just stopped?
 What if you did things that felt healthy?
 That made you feel good?
 That felt novel?
 That felt fun?”

 I know how hard it is to slow down, let alone stop.
 But I gave myself permission to do that.
-I will admit this: It had not even occurred to me.
+I will admit: It hadn’t even occurred to me that I could.

-So, the very next day, I did.
-I grabbed a beach towel, found a grassy spot in the park, took off my shoes, grounded, and I watched the solar eclipse.
+So, the very next day, I grabbed a beach towel, found a grassy spot in the park, took off my shoes, grounded, and I watched the solar eclipse.

 I squinted my eyes to shadows falling in curious ways.